Martin Fedor

-Martin Fedor is a member of Slovak National Council and he served as Minister of Defence of Slovakia after the resignation of Juraj Liška because of a Slovak Air Force An-24 crash in 2006.
+Martin Fedor is a member of the Slovak National Council who served as Minister of Defence of Slovakia after the resignation of Juraj Liška because of a Slovak Air Force An-24 crash in 2006.

 Early life

 Martin Fedor was born on March 4, 1974, in Považská Bystrica.
 He studied international relations at Comenius University in Bratislava from 1992 to 1997.
-After he received a master's degree in political sciences he continued with more educational activities and work for several privately held organizations.
+After he received a master's degree in political sciences he continued with more educational activities and work for several private organizations.
 Martin Fedor is married.

 Political career

-Martin Fedor joined the Slovak Democratic and Christian Union in 2001 and he has been active in politics ever since.
+Martin Fedor joined the Slovak Democratic and Christian Union in 2001 and has been active in politics ever since.
 He was also a member of Slovak Democratic and Christian Union youth association - New Generation since 2001.